It’s that time of year! I love pulling together a list of gift ideas to make for or give to your favorite Quilter and people who sew every year.

 I have dozens more pincushion ideas on this Pincushion Pinterest Board

-Thread catchers and organizers are always so handy for keeping things neat and tidy around your sewing machine.
+Thread catchers are always so handy for keeping things neat and tidy around your sewing machine.
 Here are a few tutorials and patterns (starting at the top and going clockwise):

 Needle books are adorable and so fun to personalize.
 Here are a few tutorials (clockwise from the top):